Human sex trafficking

-The same e-learning module has been modified to be more of a general overview about human sex trafficking.
-Private businesses, not-for-profit organizations, and municipalities can use the module.
-Access the general e-learning module.
+Our general elearning module provides an overview about human sex trafficking.
+Private businesses, not-for-profit organizations, and municipalities can use this module.

-An in-person training session will be delivered to frontline Regional employees.
-It will address how staff can support someone who may be at-risk of or has shared personal experience with human sex trafficking.
+Virtual training sessions are being delivered to frontline and management Peel Region employees.
+The focus is on how staff can support someone who may be at-risk of or has shared personal experience with human sex trafficking.

 If you would like more information about the Peel Human Sex Trafficking Strategy, email us at email@example.com

-All services are free-of-charge and will be offered onsite at the confidential hub location.
-The Integrated Services Hub is scheduled to open fall 2020.
+All services are free-of-charge and are offered onsite at a confidential location.

 - 1 safe emergency house (for up to 6 months).